Dark Energy Survey Year 3 Results: Cosmology from Cosmic Shear and Robustness to Data Calibration: Conclusions

 \item We show that the level of PSF contamination in the analysis is subdominant, and that the tomographic B-mode measurements are consistent with zero.

 \end{itemize}

-The companion paper contains analyses that yield the following conclusions about our results \citep{y3-cosmicshear2}: \begin{itemize} \item We account for the intrinsic alignment of galaxies with a model that includes the tidal alignment and tidal torquing (quadratic) alignment, motivated by tests on analytically simulated data.
-We explore different choices of intrinsic alignment parameterizations on (real) data, including the NLA model, and find the cosmological parameters to be robust to these variations to within 1$\sigma$. \item The matter power spectrum is modeled as dark matter-only, but we a select angular scales conservatively from hydrodynamical simulations to mitigate baryonic effects.
-We test for the impact of residual, unmodeled effects by considering alternative models that account for non-linear physics and find the results are stable within $\sim0.5\sigma$. \item We demonstrate that our posteriors are stable when inference is carried out at fixed neutrino mass, and demonstrate that higher-order shear contributions are negligible. \item We present details of the consistency assessment between DES and external probes, finding statistical agreement between those data. \item We perform a detailed Bayesian evidence-based model selection for intrinsic alignments and find that our data shows a preference for simpler and more constraining models that give substantially tighter cosmological constraints. \end{itemize}
+The companion paper contains analyses that yield the following conclusions about our results \citep{y3-cosmicshear2}: \begin{itemize} \item We account for the intrinsic alignment of galaxies with a model that includes the tidal alignment and tidal torquing (quadratic) alignment.
+We explore different choices of intrinsic alignment parameterizations, including the NLA model, and find the cosmological parameters to be robust to within 1$\sigma$. \item The matter power spectrum is modeled as dark matter-only, but we a select angular scales conservatively from hydrodynamical simulations to mitigate baryonic effects.
+We test for the impact of residual effects by considering models that account for non-linear physics and find the results are stable within $\sim0.5\sigma$. \item We demonstrate that our posteriors are stable when inference is carried out at fixed neutrino mass, and demonstrate that higher-order shear contributions are negligible. \end{itemize}

 Finally, we investigate the limiting systematics for DES Y3 cosmic shear analysis.
 We demonstrate that the observational systematics are calibrated to sufficient precision, such that their uncertainties do not limit the analysis.
 However, we find the $S_8$ constraint to be significantly limited by systematics in the theoretical modeling, that is, due to the uncertainty in modeling of small-scale baryonic effects, as well as intrinsic alignments, which costs about two thirds of the Y3 cosmic shear power.
 The limitation in the former is reduced in the joint analysis with galaxy clustering and galaxy-galaxy lensing, which can be combined to give significantly more precise cosmological constraints \citep{y3-3x2ptkp}.
 On the other hand, improvements on the latter demand advancements in hydro-dynamical simulations and external complementary observations that probe astrophysical effects.